amirmghaemi/tika-document-ingest/README.md

     <img src="resources/nifi_username_password.png" width="350"/>

 2. Open the “nifi-app.log” file and use Ctrl+F to search for the keywords “username” or “password”.
-Once you have these credentials, go to the URL where NiFi is running and enter the details.
+Once you have these credentials, go to the URL where NiFi is running and log in.

     ![alt text](resources/nifi_nifi_app_log_file.png)